-and resuming investment activities after settling the dispute.27 Therefore, conciliation can be advantageous when the parties are involved in a long-term project that is in progress and a large sunk cost has been expended.
-Typically, this situation applies to joint ventures and long-term contracts on oil and gas development, gas pipeline transport, mineral resource development, and infrastructure development.28 Both the Tesoro Petroleum Corporation v.
+A large merit of conciliation in comparison to arbitration is that early reconciliation may raise the probability of continuing and restoring the relationship between the investor and the host country and resuming investment activities after settling the dispute.
+Therefore, conciliation can be advantageous when the parties are involved in a long-term project that is in progress and a large sunk cost has been expended.
+Typically, this situation applies to joint ventures and long-term contracts on oil and gas development, gas pipeline transport, mineral resource development, and infrastructure development.
+Both the Tesoro Petroleum Corporation v.
 Trinidad and Tobago case (ICSID Case No. CONC/83/1) and the TG World Petroleum Limited v.
 Republic of Niger case (ICSID Case No. CONC/03/1) were disputes concerning oil development where successful conciliations occurred.
 Also, the case currently undergoing conciliation is a dispute related to oil or gas exploration and development.

 However, the possibility of reaching a resolution by conciliation is low when the conflict between the investor and the host country is strong, and it may be a rational choice for the investor to resolve the case in arbitration from the beginning.
-Similarly, when a dispute is not settled despite the investor's efforts to use all kinds of amicable measures including negotiations, it may be rational to transfer to arbitration.29 iii) Confidentiality
+Similarly, when a dispute is not settled despite the investor's efforts to use all kinds of amicable measures including negotiations, it may be rational to transfer to arbitration.

+iii) Confidentiality

 Confidentiality of conciliation is higher than that of arbitration.
 In arbitration, some of the positions and opinions of the parties and the arbitration award are publicized.
 This may raise concerns for the host country regarding national security, the outflow of information related to important economic policies and bad reputation caused by the investor's argument.
-The investor may also have concerns over falling stock prices, etc.30 Regular commercial arbitration is highly confidential; however, the confidentiality of investment treaty arbitration is lower because a large amount of compensation is expected and the grounds must be publicized.
-On the other hand, conciliation may lack transparency regarding the dispute settlement process compared to arbitration.31 iv) Accountability to relevant parties
+The investor may also have concerns over falling stock prices, etc. Regular commercial arbitration is highly confidential; however, the confidentiality of investment treaty arbitration is lower because a large amount of compensation is expected and the grounds must be publicized.

+On the other hand, conciliation may lack transparency regarding the dispute settlement process compared to arbitration.

+iv) Accountability to relevant parties

 The reconciliation proposed by the conciliators is informal compared to an arbitration award, and it lacks explanatory reasons.
-Therefore, the use of the national budget cannot be justified if the reconciliation involves compensation, leading to hesitation by the host country to accept such reconciliation.32 Furthermore, as investment disputes are often related to public benefit or important economic or resources policies, host countries may hesitate to accept the decision because of consideration of public opinion.
-Investor companies also may have concerns regarding how to explain to their stockholders about accepting the proposed settlement by conciliation that is not legally binding, unlike that by an arbitral tribunal.
+Consequently, the use of the national budget cannot be justified if the reconciliation involves compensation, leading to hesitation by the host country to accept such reconciliation.
+Furthermore, as investment disputes are often related to public benefit or

-27 Refer to KENNETH J. VANDEVELDE, BILATERAL INVESTMENT TREATIES 437 (2010); CHRISTOPH H. SCHREUER ET AL., THE ICSID CONVENTION: A COMMENTARY 445 (2d ed.
+$^{27}$ Refer to KENNETH J. VANDEVELDE, BILATERAL INVESTMENT TREATIES 437 $\,$ (2010) ; CHRISTOPH H. SCHREUER ET AL., THE ICSID CONVENTION: A COMMENTARY 445 (2d ed.
 2009).

-28 Linda C. Reif, Conciliation as a Mechanism for the Resolution of International Economic and Business Disputes, 14 FORDHAM INT'L L.J.
+&lt;sup>28 Linda C. Reif, Conciliation as a Mechanism for the Resolution of International Economic and Business Disputes, 14 FORDHAM INT'L L.J.
 578, 635 (1991).

-29 Refer to Barton Legum, The Difficulty of Conciliation in Investment Treaty Cases: A Comment on Professor Jack C. Coe's "Toward A Complementary Use of Conciliation in Investor-State Disputes- A Preliminary Sketch," MEALEY'S International Arbitration Report Vol. 21, #4 April 2006, at 1-2.
+&lt;sup>29 Refer to Barton Legum, The Difficulty of Conciliation in Investment Treaty Cases: A Comment on Professor Jack C. Coe's "Toward A Complementary Use of Conciliation in Investor-State Disputes- A Preliminary Sketch," MEALEY'S International Arbitration Report Vol. 21, #4 April 2006, at 1-2.

-30 Refer to Jack J. Coe, Jr., Toward a Complementary Use of Conciliation in Investor-State Disputes-A Preliminary Sketch, 12 U.C.
+&lt;sup>30 Refer to Jack J. Coe, Jr., Toward a Complementary Use of Conciliation in Investor-State Disputes-A Preliminary Sketch, 12 U.C.
 Davis J. Int'l L. & Pol'y 7 2005-2006, 23.

-31 Ibid.
+Ibid.

-32 Refer to Barton Legum, The Difficulty of Conciliation in Investment Treaty Cases: A Comment on Professor Jack C. Coes' "Toward A Complementary Use of Conciliation in Investor-State Disputes- A Preliminary Sketch," MEALEY'S International Arbitration Report Vol. 21, #4 April 2006, at 2.
+&lt;sup>32 Refer to Barton Legum, The Difficulty of Conciliation in Investment Treaty Cases: A Comment on Professor Jack C. Coes' "Toward A Complementary Use of Conciliation in Investor-State Disputes- A Preliminary Sketch," MEALEY'S International Arbitration Report Vol. 21, #4 April 2006, at 2.
 Nevertheless, the indications are made based on experience in the United States, where governance is relatively strict.